ChanTinPing/SPANE/README.md

 # SPANE: A Deep Reinforcement Learning Approach for Dynamic VM Scheduling
 This code is the experimental implementation from the paper *"Symmetry-Preserving Architecture for Multi-NUMA Environments (SPANE): A Deep Reinforcement Learning Approach for Dynamic VM Scheduling"* ([arxiv](https://arxiv.org/abs/2504.14946)).
 The experimental environment for scheduling in this study is built upon modifications to [VMAgent](https://github.com/mail-ecnu/VMAgent), a platform designed for applying Reinforcement Learning (RL) to Virtual Machine (VM) scheduling tasks.

-Due to time constraints, the currently available code has not been fully organized, and it cannot run properly.
-We will reorganize and provide the complete code, along with full instructions soon.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.